-Dr. Burton is the clinical pharmacy specialist in medical oncology at The Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins Hospital.
-He is also the Director of the PGY-2 Oncology Residency Program at Johns Hopkins and serves as an Assistant Clinical Professor with the University of Maryland School of Pharmacy.
+Dr. Burton is the clinical pharmacy specialist for ambulatory oncology at The Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins Hospital.
+He is also the Director of the PGY-2 Oncology Residency Program at Johns Hopkins and serves as an Assistant Clinical Professor at the University of Maryland School of Pharmacy.
 Dr. Burton received his Doctor of Pharmacy degree from the University of North Carolina at Chapel Hill, and completed his Pharmacy Practice and Oncology Specialty Residencies at the University of Maryland Medical Center through the University of Maryland Pharmacy Residency and Fellowship Programs.
 His practice interests include gastrointestinal malignancies, genitourinary malignancies, supportive care, and anticoagulation in patients with cancer.

 Director, PGY2 Oncology Residency